“Baby College has been so much fun. It is fantastic - it’s easily our favourite day of the week."

 Clare, Dexter (3) and Ralph (11 months)

-Our structured programme provides your baby with a complete developmental workout.
+Our structured programme provides a complete developmental workout.
 It helps to build the strong neural pathways that are vital for early brain development and all subsequent learning.
-At the same time Baby College also offers you a useful insight into baby development so you can learn all about your growing baby.
+At the same time Baby College also offers you a useful insight into baby development so you can learn all about your growing baby...read our blog for this week's topic

 "Isabelle starts full time school in September.
 She is definitely ready and is a lovely, inquisitive little girl.
 I believe the Baby College classes have contributed to her willingness to learn and the confidence to join in with other children.